hetya/Rainfall/level0/resources/walkthrough.md

+on the session we can see a binary file named ``level0``, the first thing to do is, open the file in [dogbolt](https://dogbolt.org/)

-open the file in dogbolt we can see with snowman that the parameter given to the program should be == 0x1a7
+on [dogbolt](https://dogbolt.org/) we can see with snowman, the program have a condition the parameter must be 0x1a7
 <img src="../assets/screen_dogbolt.png">

 0x1a7 = 423